27410/27410-group-assigment-group18_squalene_production/README.md

 ## Project summary (<300 words)
 Describe the overall aim of your project and what you have achieved.

+The project aims to optimise the genome-scale model (GSM) IJN678 of Synechocystis sp.
+PCC 6803 for the production of Squalene (C30H50), a triterpene, which has applications in pharmaceutical, cosmetic industry and could also be used as biofuel.
+The model was chosen not only based on its adequacy but also its fidelity.

+Firstly, the maximum growth and yields under three different conditions, autotrophic, mixotrophic and heterotrophic were analysed.
+Even though, autotrophic condition did not give the highest growth rate, but the productivity is substantially higher.
+Moreover, from a sustainable point of view, autotrophy is considered the best mode of operation for squalene production.

 ## Project overview
 Describe how your project is organized ...